-- if bullying is suspected or reported, it will be dealt with promptly - an account of the concern will be recorded for student support and relevant staff - a member of the pastoral team/senior staff will investigate, interview those involved and take a statement as a record.
-This will be held in line with the school's data protection policy/practice and is likely to be placed on to the school's CPOMS system - parents, form tutors and other relevant adults will be informed - where bullying occurs outside school, any other relevant schools or agencies (e.g. youth clubs, transport providers) will be informed about the concerns and any actions taken - · consequences for choice of behaviour will be used
+- if bullying is suspected or reported, it will be dealt with promptly - any student reporting an alleged incident of bullying will be informed of the outcome of any investigation including, where appropriate, support in understanding the definition of bullying - an account of the concern will be recorded for student support and relevant staff - a member of the pastoral team/senior staff will investigate, interview those involved and take a statement as a record.
+This will be held in line with the school's data protection policy/practice and is likely to be placed on to the school's CPOMS system - parents, form tutors and other relevant adults will be informed - where bullying occurs outside school, any other relevant schools or agencies (e.g. youth clubs, transport providers) will be informed about the concerns and any actions taken - consequences for choice of behaviour will be used

-Students who have been bullied will be supported by:
+Students who have been bullied will be supported by our student support/pastoral team by:

-- our student support/pastoral team - offering an opportunity to discuss the experience with a member of staff - providing reassurance that the bullying will be addressed - offering continuous support to restore self-esteem and confidence - the use of specialist interventions and/or referrals to other agencies e.g. educational psychology - knowing where they can return to if difficulties continue
+- offering an opportunity to discuss the experience with a member of staff - providing reassurance that the bullying will be addressed - offering continuous support to restore self-esteem and confidence - the use of specialist interventions and/or referrals to other agencies e.g. educational psychology - knowing where they can return to if difficulties continue